 To begin with, when selecting an input file that is an ASN.1 encoded file, the process type must be selected to be ASN1.
 The path to at least one ASN.1 schema file must be selected.
 If the schema file depends on another schema file, all dependent schema files must be selected.
 From that, a list of the PDUs contained in that schema will be available to select from.
 In this example with a TAP3 schema, there is only one PDU that references all other types.
 Its name is DataInterChange.

 Discover metadata shows all the fields that the PDU flattens out into.
-This TAP3 schema flattens out into 848 fields, too many for the wizard to display the data preview so as to avoid poor performance on this screen.
+This TAP3 schema flattens out into 848 fields, too many for the wizard to display in the data preview.

 The final output has the entire flattened field structure of the ASN.1 schema.
 The separator will be generated as a comma and should not be modified for any infile specifying /PROCESS=ASN1, due to how it is processed internally.